open-ortho/dent-oip/README.md

 # ADA-1107

 These are the source files for the ADA-1107 standard document.
 You can find the nightly [nightly builds here](http://brillig.org/~afm/ada-1107/html/index.html).
+Username: `scdi116` Password: `scdi116`.

 Source files located in `source/`.